mpv-player/mpv/DOCS/waf-buildsystem.rst

 ``desc``: this is the textual representation of the feature used in the interactions with the users.

-``func``: function that will perform the check.
+``func``: The function that will perform the check.
 These functions are defined in ``waftools/checks``.
 The reusable checks are all functions that return functions.
 The return functions will then be applied using waf's configuration context.